25 Ancient Spiritual Hand Symbols That Transform Your Energy

 In Conclusion

 From balancing the five elements to warding off evil, our hands can help us in ways you may not have even realized.
-Hopefully, you found a hand symbol in this article which resonates with you– and furthermore, next time you see that symbol in a yoga studio or metaphysical shop, you’ll know exactly what it means!
+Hopefully, you found a hand symbol in this article which resonates with you – and also, next time you see that symbol in a yoga studio or metaphysical shop, you’ll know exactly what it means!
 Feel free to try out various symbols to find the one that you like best, and remember to listen to your intuition above all.

 You may also like...